What Pilgrimage actually is -

-Any conscious intention to move toward a sacred place whether that place is an internal place as in the sacred place in our own heart, or an external place like the bones of St. James (Santiago) on the Camino de Santiago di Compostella or Stone Henge.
+Any conscious intention to move toward a sacred place whether that place is an internal place as in the sacred place in our own heart, or an external place like the bones of St. James (Santiago) on the Camino de Santiago di Compostella or Stone Henge or Mecca or your childhood home.
 It is the intention to move toward the sacred that is pilgrimage.
-You may or may not arrive at the intended destination, so as the cliché goes, it is the journey not the goal that is the point.
+You may or may not arrive at the intended destination, so, as the cliché goes, it is the journey not the goal that is the point.

 As I’ve heard my colleague Tenneson Woolf say, “Start somewhere, follow it everywhere.”